acloudmovingby/graph-builder-game/README.md

 Site: http://tranquil-oasis-04623.herokuapp.com/

-For this project I tried to explore different ways of building graphs (in the computer science sense of graphs, which are basically just networks).
+Graphs, in computer science, are not like graphs in normal math, but are really more like networks.
+There are many tools available to analzye graphs/networks, but I found nothing online that quickly and easily allowed you to build graphs.
 The goal was to create a WYSIWYG tool that was intuitive and fast at building small graphs.
 As of July 2021, this links to the prototype version where there are "easter egg" graphs that you can discover with commentary that encourages the user while analyzing their graphs.

 # Goals / Process
 There are other tools out there on the internet to build graphs, but many felt clunky and not fun.
 One of the biggest themes of this project was to try to create a more fun and intuitive experience, allowing the user to quickly create graphs without too much clicking and fuss.
 In some versions of the app, it's more for utility purposes: you can export the adjacency lists/matrices to then copy into a program.
 However, the Easter eggs kind of became a thing of their own and now it has a game-like feel.